NSBLab/CElegansConnectomeGeneExpression/README.md

 Please read our paper, and if you use this code, please cite our paper:

 A. Arnatkeviciute\*, B.D.
 Fulcher\*, R. Pocock, and A. Fornito.
-[Hub connectivity, neuronal diversity, and gene expression in the _C. elegans_ connectome](https://www.biorxiv.org/content/early/2017/10/21/207134) (in submission).
+[Hub connectivity, neuronal diversity, and gene expression in the _C. elegans_ connectome](https://www.biorxiv.org/content/early/2017/10/21/207134), _bioRxiv_ 207134.

 Contact Aurina Arnatkeviciute by [email](mailto:aurina.arnatkeviciute@monash.edu) or Ben Fulcher by [email](mailto:ben.d.fulcher@gmail.com) or [twitter](https://twitter.com/bendfulcher).